Does the thought of teaching beginning of the year writing in first grade sound less pleasant than a staff meeting that has gone into overtime?

 What’s more, everything you need for the day’s writing lesson is on the slides!
 (Okay…full disclosure….except for the one student page you’ll need each day.
-Which you can print out the entire 8 weeks worth of student work in one little click.)
+You can print out the entire 8 weeks’ worth of student work in one little click.)

-1. Share learning target with students.
+1. Share learning targets with students.
 Have students state the “I will” statement with you.

 We have chosen to use “I will” statements as we believe students will take more ownership in their learning.
 This idea came from a presenter in a professional development course we were in, and we loved it.
 Why?
 The shift students mentally make using “I will” statements versus “I can” statements is tremendous.

 We can do lots of things (eat healthier, workout every day,

 quit drinking coffee).
 When we change the can to will.…the statement takes on a whole new meaning.

 Common Core writing standards for first grade are written on the bottom of each slide.

 2. Engage students in a Writing Chat activity.